LeHack/Docker-network-research/README.md

 - [OpenLDAP Server](https://galaxy.ansible.com/bennojoy/openldap_server/)
 - [Network interface configuration](https://galaxy.ansible.com/bennojoy/network_interface/)

-Another important distinction from the previous examples is that Ansible-container runs the whole build processes from within a separate container called "Ansible Container Conductor" (there is a docker in your docker ;)).
+Another important distinction from the previous examples is that Ansible-container runs the whole build processes from within a separate container called "Ansible Container Conductor".
 Thus unlike before, Python does not have to be installed in the target container.

 #### Building a container